Charles Jocelyn Hambro: Life

 At the outbreak of the Second World War, Hambro was placed in charge of activities in Scandinavia, arranging smuggling, intelligence networks and sabotage operations.
 After the fall of France in June 1940, Hambro was made a colonel on the General Staff and was asked by Ronald Cross to join the Ministry of Economic Warfare, a cover organisation for the Special Operations Executive (SOE).
 The SOE was charged with creating "a spirit of resistance in occupied territories".
 Through his contact with Ebbe Munck, an anti-Nazi journalist, Hambro linked up with the Danish resistance, and was knighted as a Knight Commander of the Order of the British Empire for his work in 1941.
 Hambro refused to accept any wages for his military work during wartime.

 Between December 1940 and November 1941, Hambro was also in charge of overseeing the French, Belgian, German and Dutch sections of the SOE, and from November 1941 he was deputy leader of SOE for 5 months.
 In 1942 he succeeded in persuading the British and Norwegian organisations to form a planning commission, which was instrumental in devising Operation Grouse and Operation Swallow, important parts of the Norwegian heavy water sabotage missions.
 By this time Hambro was on the executive committee of the SOE, and was promoted to Air Commodore.
 Roundell Palmer, now head of the SOE, appointed him to succeed Frank Nelson.
 His first major action as head of the SOE was to meet with Colonel William Joseph Donovan, the head of the OSS and his opposite number.
 A disagreement over actions in the Middle East led Hambro to resign in 1943.

 For the rest of the war he acted as head of the "British raw materials mission" in Washington; a cover for exchanging information and technology between Britain and the United States which led to the detonation of the first Atomic Bomb as part of the Manhattan Project.
+He was part of Operation Harborage in Germany investigating the German nuclear program, when he wore the uniform of his World War I unit, the Coldstream Guards.

 After the war Hambro returned to the city, assuming responsibility for the companies with which Hambros were associated.
 On the death of his uncle, Olaf Hambro, in 1961 he became chairman of Hambros Bank.
 Whilst maintaining close connection to commerce in Scandinavia, he extended the Bank's interests to Africa and Asia.